learningequality/postmortems/TEMPLATE.md

+# Metadata

-## Owner: <Your name goes here>
+Owner: <Your name goes here>

-## Involved:
+Involved:
   - List out the names of all people involved in responding to this incident

-## Meeting scheduled for: <Put date and time here, or say "Waived by <name>" if meeting is waived
+Meeting scheduled for: <Put date and time here, or say "Waived by <name>" if meeting is waived>

-## Call recording: <Link to the Hangout or recording here>
+Call recording: <Link to the Hangout or recording>

 # Overview